chutney-testing/chutney-testing.github.io-legacy/docs/integration.md

 # Configuration

-Beside java dependencies, we have to package configuration files in the project to be able to start properly the application.
-Configuration set some [Spring Boot](https://docs.spring.io/spring-boot/docs/2.7.x/reference/html/application-properties.html#appendix.application-properties) and [Chutney](#chutney-specifics) properties as well as logging setup.
+In addition to java dependencies, you may have to provide your own configuration for your database, authentication system, user roles and permissions, logs etc.

+Configuration is done by setting [Spring Boot](https://docs.spring.io/spring-boot/docs/2.7.x/reference/html/application-properties.html#appendix.application-properties) or [Chutney](#chutney-specifics) properties.

-Below YAML examples should then be viewed as included in the default Spring Boot configuration file **application.yml**.
+In order to do this, you have to edit the default Spring Boot configuration file **application.yml**.

 !!! warning "Handling secrets"
-    We do not discuss here how one could handle secrets present in configuration files because this could vary extensively on the deployment process applied.
+    How to handle secrets in configuration files varies a lot and depends on your CI/CD so this documentation does not cover this topic.

-    For example, if [Ansible](https://docs.ansible.com/ansible/latest/index.html) is used, one could package a subset of configuration files to let them be filtered at deployment time and be included in the runtime classpath of the application.
+    One example, if you use [Ansible](https://docs.ansible.com/ansible/latest/index.html), you can package a subset of configuration files, select and filter them during deployment, so they will be included in the runtime classpath of the application.

 ## Database

-Chutney relies internally on a relational database schema embedded and abstracted by [Liquidbase](https://www.liquibase.org/).
+[Liquidbase](https://www.liquibase.org/) is used to manage Chutney RDBMS schema.

-Associated changelog could be found [here](https://github.com/chutney-testing/chutney/blob/master/server/src/main/resources/changelog/db.changelog-master.xml).
+You can find corresponding changelog [here](https://github.com/chutney-testing/chutney/blob/master/server/src/main/resources/changelog/db.changelog-master.xml).

 !!! note
-    **Chutney has been tested with H2 and PostgreSQL databases.**
+    Chutney has been tested with H2 and PostgreSQL databases.

-The configuration of the associated datasource is done by setting **spring.datasource** properties:
+To configure your datasource, use the property `spring.datasource`

 === "H2 (memory)"
     ``` yaml
     spring: